Why Can't U Put Metal In The Microwave

 Main Subheading

 The prohibition of placing metal objects inside a microwave oven is not merely a matter of avoiding a potential mess; it is rooted in fundamental principles of physics.
-Microwaves, as the name suggests, utilize microwave radiation—a form of electromagnetic radiation—to heat food.
+Microwaves, as the name suggests, use microwave radiation—a form of electromagnetic radiation—to heat food.
 These waves, typically at a frequency of 2.45 gigahertz (GHz), interact with water molecules, fats, and sugars present in food.

 Comprehensive Overview